purveshsune/particle41-challenge/README.md

 #  Simple Time Service – Particle41 DevOps Challenge

-This repository contains a minimal Python FastAPI application deployed as a containerized service on AWS using ECS Fargate and managed with Terraform.
+This repository contains a minimal Python FastAPI application deployed as a containerized service on DockerHub and on AWS using ECS Fargate and managed with Terraform.

 The goal of this challenge is to showcase cloud-native DevOps practices by deploying a working microservice through infrastructure-as-code.

----

-##  Features

-- Python FastAPI service
-- Dockerized and deployed via ECS Fargate
-- Infrastructure managed entirely with Terraform
-- Remote state using S3 + DynamoDB
-- Secure deployment using private subnets and NAT
-- Clear separation of variables and config

 ---
 ##  Prerequisites

 1. **Install AWS CLI**